 Students seeking to transfer to the College must complete an admissions application, pay the application fee, and submit official transcripts from all former colleges.
-Students who have earned fewer than 16 transferable semester hours of college level credit must also submit a high school transcript showing the date of graduation and meet all other freshman admission requirements.
+Students who have earned fewer than 16 transferable semester hours of college-level credit must also submit a high school transcript showing the date of graduation and meet all other freshman admission requirements.

 The Registrar evaluates the official college transcripts for acceptance of courses and credits from other regionally accredited colleges and universities.
-Students are notified of the results of that evaluation before the beginning of the semester.

-BA Degree Seeking Students:
+BA Degree-Seeking Students: